 Frederick A. Barnard

 Born in Massachusetts in 1809, Frederick A. Barnard became the third chancellor of the University of Mississippi, instituting many reforms that significantly altered and improved the University.
 While chancellor, he placed great significance on the experimental sciences and had both a chemistry lab and an observatory added to the campus.

 Barnard’s Early Years

 Barnard grew up as an intellectually curious and highly motivated young man.
 After graduating second in his class from Yale in 1828, Barnard secured a position teaching at the Hartford Grammar School.
-His severe hearing impairment, however, forced him to resign and move to the New York State Institute, a school for the speech and hearing impaired.
+His severe hearing impairment, however, forced him to resign and move to the New York State Institute, a school for the deaf.

 After meeting the president of the University of Alabama in 1837, Barnard was offered a position as the chair of mathematics and natural philosophy, which he accepted.
 Barnard later acknowledged his 16 years at the University of Alabama as some of the happiest of his life.
 There he met his wife, Margaret McMurray, whom he married in 1847; they would have a long and loving marriage.

 In 1854, a former student informed Barnard that the chair of the chemistry, mathematics, and astronomy departments was available at the University of Mississippi, which was then only a decade old.
 Barnard was drawn to the position after the University of Alabama rejected his reform proposal.
 Upon visiting Oxford and the University of Mississippi, he met with the board of trustees and agreed to take the position.

 Barnard At the University